 COMM 4020 Communication in Organizations (3)

 Study of communication in complex human organizations.
 Course relates communication to values, leadership and uses of power in such organizational contexts as business, professional, social, educational and political groups.
-(Course offered on campus and online)

 COMM 4150 Feature Writing (3)